tamotam-com/tamotam-app/README.md

 - Brain-affecting Likes,
 - Comments, #StopHate,
 - Share, #StopFakeNews,
-- Other complicated Algorithms unconsciously affect you to stay online.
+- Other complicated Algorithms unconsciously affect your stay online.

 That's because we believe Social Media affects us mentally, such as Anxiety, Depression, Fear Of Missing Out (FOMO), Fear of Speaking Up, Isolation, and more.

-Look what's happening around you in a Real.
+Look what's happening around you in Real.
 Offline.
 Social Life.
-Contribute to that idea by adding your events (login or registration required).
+Could you add your events (login or registration required) to contribute to that idea?

 ### Note